akashambure/mobile-price-prediction-system/README.md

 # 📱PriceWise: Mobile Pricing Insights

 ## Overview
-The Mobile Price Prediction System is a project aimed at developing a predictive tool that utilizes advanced regression analysis techniques to accurately forecast market prices of mobile phones based on feaures of mobile device received from user.
+The PriceWise: Mobile Pricing Insights is a project aimed at developing a predictive tool that utilizes advanced regression analysis techniques to accurately forecast market prices of mobile phones based on feaures of mobile device received from user.

 ## Installation Instructions
 To run the application, execute the following command: